koderTalha/contactlist/README.md

-# contactlist
+# Contact List

-A flutter Project that uses provider and sqflite  packages.
+A Contact list project that implements crud operations on sqflite database, along with Provider State Management.

 ## Getting Started